-- 1. SCORPION: they are normally found under tree bark, stones or in your own gear.
+- 1. SCORPION: They are normally found under tree bark, stones or in your own gear.
 The sting is the tail.
 Many cause trivial discomfort, a few produce nerve toxins causing temporary paralysis for 24 to 48 hours.
 The victim should be taken to hospital where he/she can be treated. - 2.
-SPIDERS: there are a variety of spiders.
+SPIDERS: There are a variety of spiders.
 Most of them are harmless.
 The only reaction that takes place is an itching sensation and appearance of rashes on the body. - 3.
-CENTIPEDES: they are mostly small and harmless.
-They can pierce the skin and case infection.
+CENTIPEDES: They are mostly small and harmless.
+They can pierce the skin and cause infection.
 They should be brushed off from the body in the direction in which they are moving. - 4.
-TICKS: they are flat bodies and round with a small biting head that eats into a wound.
+TICKS: They are flat bodied and round with a small biting head that eats into a wound.
 Do not pull off.
 Use heat, petrol or hot water to make it drop off. - 5.
-LEECHES: they are blood-sucking worm like creatures and attach themselves to a victim.
-It is better not to pull them off but remove with fire or a pinch of salt.
+LEECHES: They are blood-sucking worm-like creatures and attach themselves to a victim.
+It is better not to pull them off, but remove with fire or a pinch of salt.